 You might also consider using a financial aggregate service to make it easy to track your investments and other assets/liabilities.
-I’ve used the free Personal Capital software for years and love it.
+I’ve used the free Empower (formerly Personal Capital) software for years and love it.

 Other than that, most of these details are going to come down to being more of a preference.
 Some folks will recite to you a million studies as to why you should do things one way… and then someone else can do the same for telling you why you should do it the other way.